endlesspint8/endlesspint8.github.io/testing/KovWard_testing_drafts.md

 twitimg:
 ---

+## ELO Time

+We have taken a look at the live in-fight viewer impressions based on tweet reactions and reviewed the fight/round features as they stacked up with the official judges.
+It is now time to wrap this piece up by going back to the beginning and asking what the fight records of Kovalev and Ward told us coming into the fight.

+[Introduce ELO and bout history capture] [more info? click on link for details/bait]

+**ELO over time**

+- DONE: chart

+**current form: Last 5 opponents' records and ELO ratings**

+- deliverables: table

+**chart each fighters' opponents' ELO as indexed by fight number**

+- deliverables: line

+**chart each fighters' opponents' ELO as indexed by date**

+- deliverables: timeseries

+**bad moon rising: quickest 2-year rise/toughest competition**

+- how far removed is either from their toughest, consistent competition

+**ELO as predictor versus results**

+- caveats: no discount for time lag

 ## Round Features v.
 Judges' Cards

 Having seen how the Twitter folk saw the fight we now turn our attention to the ringside judges.
 To help give us context regarding _what_ people were seeing we bring in the fight numbers as measured by CompuBox.